-Organisation Description and contact details NSPCC helpline for Helping adults protect children 24 hours a day. adults For help and support, including anyone needing aduits advice about female genital mutilation, young people affected by gangs, concerns that someone may be a victim of modern slavery contact the NSPCC trained helpline counsellors on: • Text 88858 • 0808 800 5000 help@nspcc.org.uk
+Organisation Description and contact details

+NSPCC helpline for adults Helping adults protect children 24 hours a day.
+For help and support, including anyone needing advice about female genital mutilation, young people affected by gangs, concerns that someone may be a victim of modern slavery contact the NSPCC trained helpline counsellors on:

+Text 88858 0808 800 5000 help@nspcc.org.uk

+NSPCC helpline Report Abuse in Bespoke helpline for children and young people who've

+Education experienced abuse at school, and for worried adults and

+professionals who need support and guidance:

+0800 136 663 help@nspcc.org.uk

+NSPCC Whistleblowing Advice Free advice and support for professionals concerned about

+how child protection issues are being handled in their

+organisation:

+0800 028 0285 help@nspcc.org.uk

+UK Safer Internet Centre Helpline for professionals working with children and young

+professional advice line people in the UK with any online safety issues they may face

+themselves or with children in their care:

+0844 381 4772

+helpline@saferinternet.org.uk

+Police Anti-Terrorist Hot Line 0800 789 321

+number

-Organisation Description and contact details NSPCC helpline Report Bespoke helpline for children and young people Abuse in Education who've experienced abuse at school, and for worried adults and professionals who need support and guidance: • 0800 136 663 help@nspcc.org.uk NSPCC Whistleblowing Free advice and support for professionals Advice concerned about how child protection issues are being handled in their organisation: 0800 028 0285 help@nspcc.org.uk UK Safer Internet Helpline for professionals working with children Centre professional and young people in the UK with any online safety advice line issues they may face themselves or with children in their care: • 0844 381 4772 Delice Anti Terreviet helpline@saferinternet.org.uk Police Anti-Terrorist 0800 789 321 Hot Line number National Domestic Hested by Defuge Helpline 0808 2000247 Abuse Helpline Hosted by Refuge , Helpline 0808 2000247 Operation Encompass Resources for schools include free advice from an Education Psychologist about how best to support children via National Helpline 0204 513 9990 Report harmful online • UK Safer Internet Centre - report online harm. content A national reporting centre that has been designed to assist anyone in reporting harmful content online CEOP - to report online sexual abuse or the way someone has been communicating online Report Abuse in Young people who have experienced abuse at Education helpline school and parents and teachers who are concerned about sexual abuse in education settings can call the Report Abuse in Education helpline on 0800 136 663 or email help@nspcc.org.uk Harmful Sexual SWGfL Harmful Sexual Behaviour Support Service for the children's workforce 0344 Behaviour Support Services 2250623 or email hsbsupport@swqfl.org.uk Stop it now!
-For worries about a child's sexual behaviour, 0808 1000 900 and appropriate safeguarding action is taken for children who need extra help or who may be suffering, or likely to suffer harm.
+Organisation Description and contact details National Domestic Abuse Helpline Hosted by Refuge, Helpline 0808 2000247 Operation Encompass Resources for schools include free advice from an Education Psychologist about how best to support children via National Helpline 0204 513 9990 Report harmful online content UK Safer Internet Centre - report online harm.
+A national reporting centre that has been designed to assist anyone in reporting harmful content online CEOP - to report online sexual abuse or the way someone has been communicating online Report Abuse in Education helpline Young people who have experienced abuse at school and parents and teachers who are concerned about sexual abuse in education settings can call the Report Abuse in Education helpline on 0800 136 663 or email help@nspcc.org.uk Harmful Sexual Behaviour Support Services SWGfL Harmful Sexual Behaviour Support Service for the children's workforce 0344 2250623 or email hsbsupport@swgfl.org.uk Stop it now!
+For worries about a child's sexual behaviour, 0808 1000 900